Close Menu

 Bormann’s impact on the industry is perhaps most visible through his leadership in cross-industry machine-learning and AI initiatives.
 He is a driving force behind the FORCE machine-learning events and hackathons, bringing together engineers, geoscientists, and domain experts to build open-source subsurface tools.

-The first hackathon in 2018 attracted 50 participants and resulted in seven new tools, and built hundreds of new professional connections.
-Colleagues recall how he not only shaped the technical direction of these events but also fostered an enjoyable and collaborative atmosphere — even showing up with homemade beer.
+The first hackathon in 2018 attracted 50 participants, generated seven new open-source tools, and built hundreds of professional connections.
+The datasets released at these events now serve as industry benchmarks.
+Colleagues recall how he not only shaped the technical direction of these events but also fostered an enjoyable and collaborative atmosphere — even bringing homemade beer.
+He also helped coordinate a global machine-learning competition on well logs that sparked over 200 publications, further extending the reach of these innovations.

 In collaboration with Kadme, he also helped develop a ChatGPT-like geo-bot that enables rapid, natural-language queries across subsurface document collections, including licence relinquishment reports, wikis, and well reports.
-The tool significantly reduces the time needed to locate critical information and exemplifies Bormann’s ability to pair cutting-edge technology with practical workflows that deliver real value.
+This tool dramatically reduces the time required to retrieve critical information, providing geoscientists with accurate, context-aware answers in real time.
+Within this collaboration, he also helped develop algorithms and a search engine that automatically maps unstructured documents—PDFs, presentations, and reports—allowing users to locate and query content by geographic area, a world-first capability.
+His efforts in this project exemplify his ability to combine cutting-edge technology with practical workflows to create tangible value for the industry.

 He has been described by colleagues as a “snowplow”—relentless in driving projects forward and always able to find creative routes around obstacles.
 They also emphasize his genuine passion for the craft — he codes in his spare time, experiments with new ideas, and is always ready to help others learn.